aollivierre/PowerShell-Youtube-dl/README.md

 **To Install:**

 1. Download the release .zip file and extract it to a folder.
 1. Run the `Youtube-dl Setup` shortcut.
-This will install the script to `%USERPROFILE%\scripts\powershell-youtube-dl` and create a start menu shortcut named `Youtube-dl`.
+This will install the script to `%USERPROFILE%\scripts\powershell-youtube-dl` and create a start menu shortcut named `PowerShell-Youtube-dl`.
 1. Either exit the script by providing option `0`.

 #